Criminal appeals

 • Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

-The Law Commission is seeking views on the law about appeals in criminal cases, including the tests applied by the Court of Appeal and the Criminal Cases Review Commission; and laws governing post-trial retention and disclosure of evidence.
+The Law Commission has been asked to review the law about appeals in criminal cases, including the tests applied by the Court of Appeal and the Criminal Cases Review Commission; and laws governing post-trial retention and disclosure of evidence

 Documents